 Addressing Cyber Security Vulnerabilities

 Effective vulnerability management is crucial for mitigating the risks posed by these vulnerabilities.
-This involves a combination of technical measures, such as vulnerability scanning and access control, and organizational strategies, including training and awareness programs.
+This involves a combination of technical measures, such as vulnerability scanning and access control, and organisational strategies, including training and awareness programs.

 Integrity360: Your Trusted Partner in Vulnerability Management